 Virus-like Particles (VLPs)

-Founded on technology developed at the Institute for Protein Design (IPD) at the University of Washington, Icosavax’s technology solves the problem of constructing and manufacturing VLPs displaying complex antigens by utilizing computationally designed proteins that separate the folding of individual protein subunits from the assembly of the final macromolecular structure.
-The individual proteins are expressed and purified using traditional recombinant technologies, and then self-assemble into VLPs when mixed together.
-VLPs are known to induce superior immunological responses compared to traditional soluble antigens, eliciting protective immune responses while reducing the need for strong adjuvants, which in some instances have been associated with side effects.
+Icosavax was founded on breakthrough technology, developed at the Institute for Protein Design (IPD) at the University of Washington, that solves the problem of constructing and manufacturing VLPs displaying complex antigens.
+The technology generates computationally designed proteins that separate the folding of individual protein subunits from the assembly of the final macromolecular structure.
+The individual proteins are expressed and purified using traditional recombinant technologies and then self-assemble into VLPs when mixed together.

 Crank MC, et al. A proof of concept for structure-based vaccine design targeting RSV in humans.
 Science (2019), 505-509.